Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 - We want to start from scratch so initialize a new box using `vagrant init` inside this repository and add the resulting `Vagrantfile` to Git.
 Then adapt your `Vagrantfile` to incorporate the following settings:
     - Your virtual machine should be based on the [`bento/ubuntu-24.04` image](https://portal.cloud.hashicorp.com/vagrant/discover/bento/ubuntu-24.04).
 In case you need a different provider (e.g., `libvirt`), feel free to use another box, but state this in your submission.
-    - The name of your VM should be `USERNAME-vm`.
+    - The name of your VM should be `USERNAME-vm-vagrant`.
     - The VM must request [1024 MB of main memory](https://developer.hashicorp.com/vagrant/docs/providers/virtualbox/configuration).
     - We want a [new shared folder](https://developer.hashicorp.com/vagrant/docs/synced-folders/basic_usage) in our virtual machine.
 The directory where the `Vagrantfile` resides, i.e. `.`, should be mounted by default as `/mnt/shared/` in your virtual machine.
     - Run your box with `vagrant up` and make sure that everything works out as expected (`vagrant ssh`).
 If everything is fine, you can `exit` the VM.
 You do **not** have to stop/destroy the VM for the next step.